Hellcome/wallhaven-scripts/README.md

 # Scripts

-<h1>Wallrandom</h1>
+<h4>Wallrandom</h4>

 Save random pictures and set to wallpaper from wallhaven.cc.<br>
-This script has a function auto change, use -t time ins sec.</br>
+This script has a function auto change, use -t time in sec.</br>

-<h1>Savethis</h1>
+<h4>Savethis</h4>

-if you liked the picture you can save it using ./savethis
+If you happen upon an awesome image that you want to keep, run the ./savethis script to save it to your wallpaper dir.

-Usage Script
+<h4>Install</h4>

 copy scripts to you home/bin
 change settings scrips as you like in comment lines. use ./wallrandom.sh ./savethis.sh